xavidelamo/mgci-docs/docs/source/annex1.rst

 	|dem_usgs4|

-	Figure XX.
 	Two tiles resulting from the data search shown on the map, select the icons second from the left to display the data on the map for each tile.

 	To speed this process up and avoid individually selecting each tile, we can use the ‘Show results controls’ drop-down menu to select the ‘Add All Results from Current Page to Bulk Download’.